I believe every patient -- regardless of age, gender, race or geography -- has the right to safe, high-quality healthcare.

 Aungst, T. Visual Abstracts are Changing How we Share Studies.
 Doximity.
 July 2017.
 Op-Ed.
 Link to Article

-Network Delivery of Surgery
+Redesigning Network Delivery of Healthcare

-Andrew M. Ibrahim MD, MSc is a House Officer in Surgery at the University of Michigan and Chief Medical Officer at HOK Architects.
+Andrew M. Ibrahim MD, MSc is a House Staff Surgeon at the University of Michigan and Chief Medical Officer at HOK Architects.
 He completed his undergraduate and medical degrees education both with Honors at Case Western Reserve University with a year of coursework at University College London and The Bartlett School of Architecture.
 In addition to his health services research degree from the University of Michigan as a Robert Wood Johnson Clinical Scholar, he completed additional policy training as a Crile Fellow at Princeton University and as a Doris Duke Fellow at John Hopkins Hospital.

 HOK is a global design, architecture, engineering and planning firm with over 1,700 people working in 23 cities across three continents.
 Current and recent projects include the LaGuardia Airport (New York, USA), Barclay World Headquarters (London, UK), Mercedes-Benz Stadium (Atlanta, USA) and Ng Teng Fong General Hospital (Jurong, Singapore).